-2. Under federal law a practitioner is required to use electronic controlled substance prescriptions.
+- 2. Under federal law a practitioner is required to use electronic controlled substance prescriptions. - A. TrueB.
+False

+Post Questions

 3. A Schedule II controlled substance prescription can be refilled.

+A. TrueB.
+False

-4. A Pharmacist can refuse to fill a prescription for a controlled substance for any reason.
+- 4. Federally, a Pharmacist can refuse to fill a prescription for a controlled substance for any reason. - A. TrueB.
+False

-5. A nurse at a long term care facility (LTCF) can call in an oral emergency schedule II prescription to a pharmacy for the practitioner.
+- 5. A nurse at a long term care facility can call in an emergency oral schedule II prescription for the practitioner. - A. TrueB.
+False